Skip to content

 Tips & Tricks

-1. If you don’t already have LINPEAS, you can get LINPEAS using the following command:
+1. If you don’t already have LinPEAS, download it with the following command:

 wget https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh